Pan Fried Potatoes

 2. Cook Potatoes in Olive Oil and Butter

 Heat a large nonstick skillet over medium-high heat.
 Add in butter and olive oil and stir together to melt and sizzle.
 Add in potatoes and stir to coat each potato in the butter-oil mixture.
-Sprinkle with salt, pepper and onion powder over top and stir again.
+Sprinkle with salt, black pepper and onion powder and stir again.

-It’s really really hard to burn things in a nonstick skillet, so be sure to either use a nonstick skillet OR watch your potatoes intensely!
-I love my Calphalon set of nonstick pans.
-They work phenomenally well.
-A cast-iron skillet would also work really well for getting those potatoes nice and brown, too.
-A Lodge cast iron skillet would be perfect.
+Pro Tip: It’s really really hard to burn things in a nonstick skillet, so be sure to either use a nonstick skillet OR watch your potatoes intensely!
+I love using a large cast-iron skillet to get those potatoes nice and brown.

 3. Keep Cooking Until Golden and Crisp